nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 Note the following

-- For positions generated from NEST Parameters, the number of neurons has to be provided in ``nest.Create()``.
+- For positions generated from NEST parameters, the number of neurons has to be provided in ``nest.Create()``.
 - The extent is calculated from the positions of the nodes, but can be set explicitly.
 - If possible, NEST tries to deduce the number of dimensions.
-But if the positions are generated from NEST Parameters, and there is no extent defined, the number of dimensions has to be provided.
+But if the positions are generated from NEST parameters, and there is no extent defined, the number of dimensions has to be provided.

   ::